kajami/python-course/README.md

 Simple CRUD-app.
 Built with Django.

 Book collection with user registration and user login.
-After you create a user and login, you can add, edit and delete books with images to a database.
+After you create a user and login, you can add, edit and delete books with images.
 <br>
 <br>